The state of Utah is home to five National Parks and they are absolutely gorgeous. In this article, I’ll tell you all about the Utah National Parks.

 Bryce Canyon National Park

-From Zion, it’s only a 1,5-hour drive to Bryce Canyon National Park and you’ll find yourselves in a completely different world.
+From Zion, it’s only a 1.5-hour drive to Bryce Canyon National Park and you’ll find yourselves in a completely different world.
+This park for sure is a must-see when you’re on a Utah National Parks road trip.
 Bright red hoodoos, arches, and other rock formations.
 There’s one long and winding road in Bryce Canyon from which you can visit all of the viewpoints.
 The best thing to do is to drive the road all the way to the end and stop at the viewpoints on your way back.
 The viewpoints are all located on the right side of the road, so it makes it easier for you to stop.

 Do you want to go for a hike?
 I can highly recommend doing a combination of the Queens Garden and Navajo trail.
 When you hike this trail, you will go down into the canyon and walk in between the hoodoos, which is fascinating to see.